Picolab/fully-sharded-database/krl/README.md

 todo: make it so

 `html` is even more general purpose, and we need to figure out where it goes.
-This was borrowed (copied) from another repo and augmented.
+This was borrowed (copied) from another repo and augmented with a `cookies` function.
+Then we created `html.byu` which has standard headers and footers for BYU applications, and `html` is no longer used in this repo.

-todo: figure out where it belongs
+todo: figure out where they belong

 `layout` is also general purpose, but maybe shouldn't be needed if the UI were to automatically layout new picos